sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 To see payouts from mining, simply watch the wallet in your favorite Monero wallet like [Cake Wallet](https://cakewallet.com/) or [Monerujo](https://www.monerujo.io/).

 To view general pool statistics for the current mainnet testing p2pool instance, see <https://p2pool.io/>.

-***NOTE: At the time of this blog post, Cake Wallet is not yet updated to Monero v0.17.2.3 so payouts will not show properly there.***

 # Alternative ways to run p2pool